lou-cs/company/README.md

 ## <a name="value_a"></a>1.
 Default to Action

 It's better to deliver something real today, over something maybe better later.
-We prioritize execution, knowing that we can and will iterate to improve a solution over time, and when we see a problem, we take action whether it's our job or not.
+We prioritize taking action when we see a problem and delivering work early and often, knowing that we can and will iterate to improve a service over time.

 ## <a name="value_b"></a>2.
 Ownership Mindset